alexandretalbert/alexandretalbert/README.md

 - I am a people's person.
 Expect collaboration from me, as I expect from you;
 - I don't micromanage, but I expect accountabilityt and initiative
 - I value action and results over bureaucrac;
-- I’ll always give you honest feedback — respectfully, but directly;
+- I give honest feedback — direct, but always respectful.
-- I tend to think aloud and reflect often.
-Sometimes I over-communicate, and I’m okay with that;
+- I tend to talk through my ideas as I think.
+Sometimes I say or write more than needed — but I’d rather risk over-communicating than leaving things unclear;
 - I believe leadership is about creating safe, high-trust environments — and I try to live that every day;
 - I’m still learning and failing.
 And will continue with the process.